srmainwaring/gz-python/README.md

 ### Install Ignition

 Follow the [Ignition Garden](https://ignitionrobotics.org/docs/garden) instructions for a source installation.
-In the following we assume the Ignition source is locked in the workspace directory `~/workspace/src`
+In the following we assume the Ignition source is located in the workspace directory `~/workspace/src`.

 ### Install python-ignition